alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 - I'm pretty nervous about meeting up with one of the PIs today 🙈

+ * EK - R course for data science - well done for getting touch with REG team to develop this new course.
+ * EK to talk to Malvika about putting training videos on Turing way channel.

 ## Date: 5 July 2022

 **Check-in ritual**